FIX API Trading: Architecture, 2026 Latency Benchmarks, and Execution

 Key Takeaways

-• FIX API identifies the global communication standard for electronic trading, processing $100 trillion in daily volume.
+• FIX API identifies the global communication standard for electronic trading across equities, FX and derivatives venues.

 • FIX API architecture utilizes a two-layered model to separate connection management from business trading logic.